Skip to main content

 If you’re growing ginger from rhizomes, store-bought or otherwise, then you can break them apart into smaller pieces and plant each piece separately.
 Each piece should have a small circular growth point called an eye.
 If your rhizomes are older or look dried out, you can soak them overnight in warm water to liven them up a bit.
 Plant each piece shallowly, with the eye facing up.
 If you’re growing ginger in a container, use a wide, shallow pot rather than a tall, narrow one.

-Ginger can be grown outdoors in zones 8 through 12, but it can be grown easily in containers just about anywhere.
+Ginger can grow outdoors in zones 8 through 12, but it can easily grow in containers just about anywhere.
 Plant your ginger in full or partial sun.
 In especially hot climates, ginger grows well with morning sun and afternoon shade.
 Ginger needs rich, well-draining soil in order to thrive.
 Adding compost or leaf mulch to your soil before planting can help significantly.
 If you’re growing your ginger in a container, make sure it has drainage holes.
 You may want to place a few rocks or sticks in the bottom of the container to help keep the soil from clogging the drainage holes as well.

 Ginger stalks growing in a row outdoors